-This course will cover the historical perspective which include prefollowed with the types of evidence: Homologies and vestigial structures, embryology, fossils, biochemistry.
+This course will cover the historical perspective which include pre-Darwin, Darwin theories, Post-Darwin, Mendel (genes and DNA) to be followed with the types of evidence: Homologies and vestigial structures, embryology, fossils, biochemistry.
 The course will also deal with Cell division and reproduction; mitosis, meiosis and chromosomal anomalies and discuss on Hardy-Weinberg Principle.
 The study will include Genetic changes: mutation, selection genetic drift and selection together with Evolution and Classification: species, speciation, and biological races to be followed with isolating mechanisms: modes of speciation and extinction and Evolution Mechanism and Human Evolution.